Large scale police and fire service operation mounted in Gleadless Valley

-Gleadless Valley: Large scale police and fire service operation mounted after incident on Callow Mount
+Gleadless Valley Sheffield: Large police and fire service operation mounted after incident in high rise block

 A large number of fire engines and police cars have been deployed to a Sheffield estate this morning.

-Emergency services started to arrive on Callow Mount, Gleadless Valley, at around 8am.
+Emergency services started to arrive on Callow Drive, Gleadless Valley, at around 8am.

 Residents in tower blocks on the city estate were alerted to their presence by the sound of sirens blaring.